DavidJoacaRo/Budget-Backrooms/README.md

 First-time project in Unreal Engine 4.
 This is what came out, **Budget Backrooms**.

 Non-procedural levels, goofy ahh AI's, and stolen sounds from `freesound.org`.
-Appreciating if you play it, give some feedback  [here](https://forms.gle/KpLdoD4cHb7tFGoo6) and yeah, enjoy!
+I would appreciate it if you play it, give some feedback  [here](https://forms.gle/KpLdoD4cHb7tFGoo6) and yeah, enjoy!

 The development and sweaty update side of this game can be found on the [Discord Server](https://discord.gg/WVuTB56ag4) (even though the server is dead).